daniel-crook/scenario_dashboard/README.md

 **Step 1.
 Opening the Dashboard**

 You will require R and R Studio to access the dashboard.
-Download the following and once downloaded, open the .exe files and follow the default installation prompts.
+To access R and R Studio, download the following and once downloaded, open the .exe files and follow the default installation prompts.

 -   Install R: [https://cran.r-project.org/bin/windows/base](https://cran.r-project.org/bin/windows/base/)

 -   Install R Studio: <https://cran.r-project.org/bin/windows/base/>

-Open the "*scenario_dashboard*" folder in your local drive.
+Once R Studio is set up, open the "*scenario_dashboard*" folder in your local drive.
 Click and run the R file named "*app*".
-This should open up R Studio.
+This should open up a script in R Studio.
 Click anywhere on the script, then hold down "ctrl" + "shift" + "enter" on your keyboard to run the script.

 Note, if there is an error with your packages, it may be that the OE MDL and oxgraphs packages (our in-house packages) have not been installed.
 A guide on installing OE MDL can be found [here](https://github.com/stefanangrick/oemdlRtools), while oxgraphs can be installed by running the following code in R Studio: